What do you believe about:

 Back in the spring of ’09, president Obama told the nation that ninety-percent of the illegal guns seized in Mexico came from gun shops in the United States.
 That’s a figure that could have bolstered the argument anti-gun supporters and the beliefs held by some of the gun-control advocates on both sides of the border.
 That is, if it were true.

-The real number turned out to be somewhere closer to 17%.
+closer to 17%.
 But that hasn’t stopped politicians and the press from perpetuating the misinformation.
-In a December 1, 2009 article for Government Executive titled, Guns & Drugs, writer Katherine McIntire Peters, who as a professional journalist, should know better, perpetuated the myth:
+In a December 1, 2009 article for Government Executive titled, Guns amp; Drugs, writer Katherine McIntire Peters, who as a professional journalist, should know better, perpetuated the myth:

 “A less frequently cited figure is equally alarming to anyone living south of the border: Ninety percent of the weapons seized from the drug cartels by Mexican authorities are traced to the United States.
 While the cartels are moving drugs north, arms traffickers are moving guns south.
 It’s a symbiotic relationship that threatens security in both countries.”